 The size and layout – The size and layout of your home can play an important part in your preparation expenses.
 For example, hiring a carpet cleaning service for a one bedroom home will cost significantly less than doing so for a three bedroom home.

 The neighborhood or “the competition” – Potential buyers will want to purchase the most appealing house in the area.
-When comparing your home to similar ones for sale in your neighborhood, a few preparations can help make your house stand out.
+When comparing your home to similar ones for sale in your neighborhood, a few preparations can help make your house stand out within the housing market.

 The work you do prior to listing your home can ensure your home wins buyers over every time.
 This is why almost 80% of home sellers complete at least one home improvement project prior to listing their home.